Privacy Policy & FERPA Compliance Statement

 1. Purpose and Scope

-protection standards.
+university data protection standards.

 Access Restriction: Only students enrolled in Professor Rosario's courses have